alice-si/eth-storage/test/README.md

 ### plots
-You can generate test results here. plot.html displays data, grouped by test block range length, and sorted by resulted mean time, gives plot for duration, min, max, mean and median you can check each candle detailed description by clicking corresponding button.
+You can generate test results here. plot.html displays data, grouped by test block range length, gives plot for duration, min, max, mean and median you can check each candle detailed description by clicking corresponding button.
 #### testResult.json format: